PavanRangani/docs/docs/prd/assets/assets.md

 [Mockups of Joint](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScbT7FLsjCE7ShuD_pT7-sbU)

-Assets of Associated Partnership or Associated Trust will be only pulled to Individual or Joint page if `Pull Assets to Owners` value is Yes for that Partnership or Trust.
+Assets of Associated Partnership or Associated Trust will be only pulled to Individual, Joint, Estate and Trust page if `Pull Assets to Owners` value is Yes for that Partnership or Trust.
 Otherwise those assets of Partnership/Trust won't be pulled to the Individual or Joint even if that Individual is associated with that Partnership/Trust.

 > Individual is associated with two partnership P1 and P2. `Pull Assets to Owners` value of P1 is `Yes`  and for P2 its  `No` .
 It means assets of P1 will be shown in asset page of this Individual/Joint but assets of P2 won't be shown in asset page of Individual/Joint
 >